Emily Ginsburg

-Emily Ginsburg (born New York, NY) is a conceptual artist who lives in Portland, Oregon.
-She was selected for the Portland2016 Biennial by curator Michelle Grabner.
-And her work was noted as a highlight of the Oregon Biennial in 2006.
+Emily Ginsburg (born New York, New York) is a conceptual artist who lives in Portland, Oregon.
+She was selected for the Portland2016 Biennial by curator Michelle Grabner, and her work was noted as a highlight of the Oregon Biennial in 2006.
 Jennifer Gately, the curator of that Biennial, noted that Ginsburg's work, "reveals a deep interest in the signs and symbols of communication, scientific illustration, architectural notation, electronics, and the human nervous system."
 Ginsburg's "work often functions as a map or code for understanding an aspect of an individual or collective consciousness."

 In 2010, Ginsburg completed Conduit, a public artwork installed on the University Services Building's exterior on the Portland State University campus in Portland, Oregon.Ginsburg's work has been included in books such as Data Flow: Visualizing Information in Graphic Design and The Map as Art, Contemporary Artists Explore Cartography.
 Ginsburg is a Professor and Chair of Media Arts, teaching in the Intermedia, Printmaking, MFA in Visual Studies, and MFA in Print Media programs at Pacific Northwest College of Art.
 She holds a Master of Fine Arts in Printmaking from Cranbrook Academy of Art in Bloomfield Hills, Michigan and a Bachelor of Arts in Art History from Trinity College in Hartford, Connecticut.